-Priority 1 Priority 2 Priority 3 Priority 4 Sector Experience System Leadership Context Management Organisational Leadership Expertise in procurement and the operational work associated with the day- to-day management of contracts.
+Priority 1 Priority 2 Priority 3 Priority 4 Sector Experience System Leadership Context Management Organisational Leadership Expertise in procurement and the operational work associated with the dayto-day management of contracts.
 Ability to work collaboratively across the public sector to drive change and innovation.
 Experience providing advice to Ministers on a range of complex issues.
 Ability to lead and shape a Public Service agency and position it for strategic impact.
 An understanding of the education system in New Zealand including funding models.
 Credibility to build and maintain relationships across a broad range of stakeholders in the education system.
 Experience leading engagement with stakeholders and the media.
 Ability to set a fit-for- purpose organisational culture.
 A willingness to innovate and take calculated risks in designing and implementing the charter school model.
 Experience advising, collaborating and influencing at a senior level.
 An understanding of the Crown's relationship with Māori.
 Experience building high performing teams.
 Financial management and reporting expertise.

+Key relationships

-Key relationships Government Associate Minister of Edu Minister of Education Minister of Finance ucation (Partnership Schools) as the responsible Minister Public Service The Charter School Auth Ministry of Education Education Review Office New Zealand Qualification Local Government Local government (e.g. authorities) . regional councils, district and city councils, unitary lwi and wider communities Treaty partnersIwi, Pacific and other col mmunities
+Government Associate Minister of Education as the responsible Minister Minister of Education Minister of Finance Public Service The Charter School Authorisation Board Ministry of Education Education Review Office The Treasury lwi and wider communities Treaty partners Iwi, Pacific, learning support and disability groups Teaching Council of Aotearoa New Zealand Education sector unions and peak bodies